-In accordance with Regulation 104 of the Company's Constitution, Mr Loh Mun Yew, Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong retire and, being eligible, offer themselves for re-election.
-In accordance with Regulation 114 of the Company's Constitution, Mr Ho Boon Chuan Wilson will retire and, being eligible, offer himself for re-election.
+In accordance with Regulation 104 of the Company's Constitution, Ms Loh Pui Lai and Mr Leng Chee Keong retire and, being eligible, offer themselves for re-election.

 Arrangements to enable directors to acquire shares and debentures

 Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares or debentures of the Company or any other body corporate.